eelstork/BehaviorTrees-Cpp/README.md

 Behavior trees simplify responsive, discrete control applications (such as with tick/update functions), including networking, video games, dynamic UIs, robotics and cognitive modeling.
 Tight integration enables performance with direct support for functional and object programming.

+From an application development perspective, stateless control through behavior trees is a step forward; bools do not wait.

-Without adjustments (or complementary techniques), stateless behavior trees are not good at handling cosmetic tasks; this isn't specific to BT.
+Without adjustments (or complementary techniques), stateless behavior trees are not good at handling cosmetic tasks; this is not specific to BT.
 If you think of BT as a *planning tool*, similar to GOAP, tasks which do not cause motion (such as emoting) do not make sense.

-While I find success with behavior trees, this library is only intended to get you started and encourage exploring behavior trees in a programmer friendly environment.
+For context, read HERE [PENDING: REFERENCE]

 ## How it works